 Currently the environmental streamlining reforms in current law have limited application and, in some cases, miss the mark.
-MAP-21 (The Moving Ahead for Progress in the 21st Century Act),16 the Water Resources Reform and Development Act (WRRDA) of 2014,17 and the FAST Act (Fixing America's Surface Transportation Act) included a great deal of new authority designed to streamline project review and approval.
+MAP-21 (The Moving Ahead for Progress in the 21st Century Act), the Water Resources Reform and Development Act (WRRDA) of 2014, and the FAST Act (Fixing America's Surface Transportation Act) included a great deal of new authority designed to streamline project review and approval.
 See Appendix 1: Expedited Environmental Review of Infrastructure Projects - FAST-41 Highlights.
+See also the Energy Policy Act of 2005 (EPAct 2005), a law intended to streamline and expedite federal authorizations for interstate natural gas pipeline projects and electric transmission infrastructure projects.
 Still, more reforms are needed, and on a more comprehensive basis, to improve our delivery of important infrastructure projects across the nation.

-REFORM: Rather than creating brand new processes, Congress should expand the meaningful reforms included in Title 4118 of the FAST Act (FAST-41) (coordinated and time-limited environmental review and permitting schedule and enhanced procedural transparency) more broadly so that they cover more projects (i.e., projects with total investment of LESS than \$200 million).
+REFORM: Rather than creating brand new processes, Congress should expand the meaningful reforms included in Title 41 of the FAST Act (FAST-41) (coordinated and time-limited environmental review and permitting schedule and enhanced procedural transparency) more broadly so that they cover more projects (i.e., projects with total investment of LESS than \$200 million).
 FAST-41's definition of "covered project" leaves room for confusion and does not include most federal transportation projects or federal water resource development projects - see Appendix 1.
-What is more, the language appears to give developers the option not to participate in the new process: Infrastructure projects may be become "covered projects" under FAST-41 only after the project sponsor submits "an initiation notice for inclusion" under the Act.19 To expedite the delivery of projects, Congress should ensure that the "streamlining" process applies to all NEPA reviews for the "construction of, and infrastructure for" federally funded infrastructure projects.
+What is more, the language appears to give developers the option not to participate in the new process: Infrastructure projects may be become "covered projects" under FAST-41 only after the project sponsor submits "an initiation notice for inclusion" under the Act.
+To expedite the delivery of projects, Congress should ensure that the

+"streamlining" process applies to all NEPA reviews for the "construction of, and infrastructure for" federally funded infrastructure projects.